 Although the park is predominantly barren desert landscape and Badlands, it is named after the large amount of petrified wood that can be found in deposits throughout the landscape.

 Main features found within the Petrified Forest include beautifully colored mesas, conical tepee rock formations and the gorgeous Painted Desert.
+I can confidently say that Petrified Forest National Park is a world-class destination for anyone interested in the science of earth’s history.

 You can also find a visitors centre and the Rainbow Forest museum; both of which provide an interesting history about the park.